 Because it often goes unnoticed or ignored until the situation becomes severe, many patients don’t seek treatment in time to save all of their teeth.
 In fact, severe gum disease (periodontitis) is the leading cause of adult tooth loss in the United States.
 That alone makes healthy gums a vital part of your smile, but numerous studies have shown that periodontal disease can also influence your systemic wellbeing.
 When your gums and other oral tissues are bleeding, then brushing your teeth or biting down when you eat can release bacteria into your bloodstream.
 The gum germs responsible for inciting inflammation can cause similar damage throughout other areas of the body.
 Besides tooth loss, unchecked gum disease has also been linked to;

 - Chronic heart disease, including atherosclerosis (an arterial disease that often leads to heart attack and failure)

 - Respiratory infections, from bacteria being inhaled into the lower respiratory tract

 - Certain forms of dementia, like Alzheimer’s disease, that experts believe develop in part due to inflammation in the brain

-Aside from providing expert family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve the Chicago metropolitan area including the North Shore and Northwest suburbs.
 To schedule your consultation, call our office today at (847) 234-0517.